earthlab/dev-earthlab-site/_posts/class-lessons/R/dc-spatio-temporal-intro/2016-11-28-SI08-geographic-vs-projected-CRS.md

 ---
-layout: single
-title: "Spatial Intro 04.1: Introduction to the UTM Projected CRS and a Brief overview of datums"
+title: "Intro to the UTM Projected CRS and a Brief overview of datums"
-date: 2015-10-25
-authors: [Leah A. Wasser]
+authors: [Leah Wasser]
 contributors: [NEON Data Skills]
 dateCreated: 2015-10-23
-lastModified: 2016-10-04
+lastModified: 2016-11-28
 packagesLibraries: [ ]
 category: [course-materials]
 excerpt: "This tutorial focuses on the Universal Trans Mercator (UTM)